 Where groups are carrying out practices that transhumanists judge as abhorrent – such as capital punishment for “apostates” who turn again the religious beliefs of their parents – these groups can expect sanctions and other restrictions on trade.

 Transhumanists look forward to greater flourishing, not just of human minds, but of all human-like minds.
 We look forward to the flourishing of consciousness, not only in humans, but in non-humans.

-For example, in order to eliminate the need for the industrial-scale slaughter of farm animals and fish, the development of lab-grown meat should be accelerated.
+Moreover, in order to eliminate the need for the industrial-scale slaughter of farm animals and fish, the development of lab-grown meat should be accelerated.

-The consideration of non-human minds (such as uplifted animals and conscious AIs), further increases the levels of societal divergence and coexistence we need to anticipate.
+The consideration of non-human minds, such as uplifted animals and conscious AIs, further increases the levels of societal divergence and coexistence we need to anticipate.
 As such, the challenges of designing the overall society increase.
 However, we can also anticipate that the greater collective intelligence available will provide the capability to manage these challenges.

 Talk of re-engineering natural ecosystems to avoid needless suffering – a project sometimes called “paradise engineering” – brings forth accusations of hubris.
 Transhumanists are reckless and naive, critics say.
 Transhumanists should “stop playing God”.